Pranavpaudel/Weight-Converter/README.md

-Tis is a readme file.
-Just testing out thhe git and its function through pycharm.
+This is a readme file.
+Just testing out the git and its function through pycharm.